Currently reading: Aalto Leaders' Insight: "As An Industry, We Must Become More Transparent about Our Environmental Impact"

 Reuter has designed the Metal Wheel diagram, which provides a quick overview of what happens to various metals in base metal manufacturing processes.
 The sectors in the diagram show how valuable metals behave in each main process.

-The majority of the valuable metals in scrap and waste can be recovered by correctly sorting the recyclable material.
+The majority of valuable metals in scrap and waste can be recovered by correctly sorting recyclable materials.

 "Recycling planning is currently nowhere near its full potential," Reuter points out.

 He takes the A-frame of a car as an example.
-The main material of the part are different steel types, but other materials are glued to it to make it lighter.
+The main material of the part is a variety of different steel types, but other materials are added to it to make it lighter.

-"These materials must be separated for recycling by for example shredding.
-Incomplete liberation creates material losses is these may be directed to incorrect downstream processing.
-This waste/residue is usually not calculated in normal design for recycling as it is too demanding for these more simplistic approaches, but the HSC software can provide information on the actual quantity of these losses."
+"These materials must be separated for recycling, for example, by shredding.
+Incomplete liberation results in material losses, which can be directed to incorrect downstream processing.
+This waste/residue is usually not accounted for in normal design for recycling, as it is too demanding for these more simplistic approaches.
+Still, the HSC software can provide information on the actual quantity of these losses."

 Back to Aalto Leaders' Insight main page